Skip to main content

 26 mentions Positive Neutral Negative

-The emotional aspect of the game is highlighted by its slow build-up, rich world-building, and deep character development, culminating in a heartwarming and poignant story.
+The emotional aspect of the game is highlighted by its slow build-up, rich world-building, and deep character development, culminating in a heartwarming and poignant conclusion.
 Players are drawn into a touching coming-of-age narrative that explores themes of friendship, loss, and self-discovery, enhanced by an outstanding soundtrack and beautiful visuals.
-The heartfelt writing and engaging character interactions ensure that players feel a strong attachment and investment in the story's emotional journey.
+The heartfelt writing and engaging character interactions ensure that players feel a strong attachment to the story and its characters throughout their journey.

 • “Kinoko Nasu's tried and true blend of action and slice-of-life finds itself perfectly at home in this story, where the dynamic between youthful and eccentric characters lends to a touching coming-of-age story, where teenagers cope with the loss of their childhood by being thrust into a new and strange life they're not sure they fit in with, but learn to find a new reason to live and exist through each other's friendship and values.”